Aquaponics Library

 Date: Thu, 14 Jan 1999

-I keep worms known as red wigglers (Eisenia foetida) in square,
+I keep worms known as red wigglers (Eisenia foetida) in square, stackable trays

-stackable trays with wire mesh bottoms.
-I feed the worms lettuce
+with wire mesh bottoms.
+I feed the worms lettuce and potatoes I get occasionaly

-business.
+from a friend in the restaurant business.
 I also feed them rabbit manure.
-Rabbits and worms were

-made for each other.
-It is my understanding that the worms don't
+Rabbits and worms were made for each other.
+It is my understanding that the

-the foods you give them, however they do eat fiber and grit, I
+foods you give them, however they do eat fiber and grit, I use dryer lint and

-use dryer lint and sand.
-Worms grown in rabbit manure will double
+sand.
+Worms grown in rabbit manure will double every ninety days in number.

-I'm very interested in ways to incorporate worms into the
+I'm very interested in ways to incorporate worms into the greenhouse.
+I'm

-greenhouse.
-I'm setting up a small aquaponics system and want to
+setting up a small aquaponics system and want to explore ways I can to make it a

-stackable trays have vents in the sides and release carbon
+sustainable venture.
+The small stackable trays have vents in the sides and

-dioxide.
+release carbon dioxide.
 I think the plants would appreciate this.
 Are the worms

 you mention in your gravel beds in your aquaponic growing beds?
-A
+A good web site

-found at http://www.happydranch.com.
-Others on this list have
+http://www.happydranch.com.
+Others on this list have talked about worms and

-talked about worms and specificly the can-o-worms which my trays
+specificly the can-o-worms which my trays are modeled after.

 Good luck.